Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Recovering Intertemporal Hedging Demand in Factor-Driven Markets

 \textbf{Metrics and diagnostics.} Table~\ref{tab:ou_rmse_s0_sweep_landscape} reports the full decision-time RMSE at $t=0$ for all deployable policies, including the PPO baseline.
 To isolate the economic hedging channel, we use the OU-induced decomposition of the analytic reference

 where $\pi^{\mathrm{myo}}$ is the independence-case reference obtained by setting $\rho=0$ (equivalently, dropping $M_{\mathrm{cross}}(\tau)$ in \eqref{eq:pi-q-const-ou}), and $\pi^{\mathrm{hedge}}:=\pi^{\mathrm{ref}}-\pi^{\mathrm{myo}}$ is the residual $\rho$-dependent term.
-We report the hedging-component RMSE for the projected (Stage~2) rules in Table~\ref{tab:ou_hedge_rmse_s0_sweep_landscape}; the myopic-component RMSE and hedging-direction cosine similarity are deferred to Appendix~\ref{app:hedging_decomp}.
-Since Stage~1 and PPO do not expose a compatible myopic/hedging split under our diagnostic protocol, component-wise diagnostics are reported only for Stage~2.
+We report the hedging-component RMSE for the projected (Stage~2 / PG--DPO) rules in Table~\ref{tab:ou_hedge_rmse_s0_sweep_landscape}; the myopic-component RMSE and hedging-direction cosine similarity are deferred to Appendix~\ref{app:hedging_decomp}.
+Since Stage~1 (DPO) and PPO do not expose a compatible myopic/hedging split under our diagnostic protocol, component-wise diagnostics are reported only for the projected rules.

-\textbf{Projection and economic hedging-demand recovery.} Across all $d$ and $s_0$, the post-hoc Pontryagin projection (Stage~1+Stage~2) substantially reduces decision-time RMSE relative to the deployable Stage~1 policy (Table~\ref{tab:ou_rmse_s0_sweep_landscape}).
-For example, under aligned $P_0$ with $s_0=10^{-3}$ and $d=100$, Stage~1 attains $\num{3.54e-03}$ whereas Stage~1+Stage~2 achieves $\num{1.56e-04}$.
-The component-wise diagnostics indicate that the remaining discrepancy is largely driven by the hedging channel: in the same setting, the hedging RMSE is $\num{1.55e-04}$ (Basic) and $\num{1.42e-04}$ (Distill.)
+\textbf{Projection and economic hedging-demand recovery.} Across all $d$ and $s_0$, the post-hoc Pontryagin projection (PG--DPO) substantially reduces decision-time RMSE relative to the deployable Stage~1 warm-up (DPO) policy (Table~\ref{tab:ou_rmse_s0_sweep_landscape}).
+For example, under aligned $P_0$ with $s_0=10^{-3}$ and $d=100$, DPO attains $\num{3.54e-03}$ whereas PG--DPO achieves $\num{1.56e-04}$.
+The component-wise diagnostics indicate that the remaining discrepancy is largely driven by the hedging channel: in the same setting, the hedging RMSE is $\num{1.55e-04}$ (basic) and $\num{1.42e-04}$ (distill.)
 (Table~\ref{tab:ou_hedge_rmse_s0_sweep_landscape}), while the myopic RMSE is an order of magnitude smaller (Appendix Table~\ref{tab:ou_myo_rmse_s0_sweep_landscape}).
 This pattern is consistent with the economic mechanism in this benchmark: once the (mostly) myopic component is captured, the dominant remaining challenge is to recover the intertemporal hedge induced by correlated return--factor shocks.